flutter/website/cookbook/design/themes.md

 After we define a Theme, we can use it within our own Widgets.
-In addition, the Material Widgets provided by Flutter will use our Theme to set the background colors and and font styles for AppBars, Buttons, Checkboxes, and more.
+In addition, the Material Widgets provided by Flutter will use our Theme to set the background colors and font styles for AppBars, Buttons, Checkboxes, and more.

 ## Creating an app theme